barriosjorge/gmt_docs/src/software_development/installation.rst

 Development Platform
 --------------------

 The development platform is no longer distributed as a standalone ISO file.
 Instead, the following guide is provided to assist with hardware, operating system and third-party software configuration required for running the OCS SDK.
-Some key areas, such as disk partitioning, user authentication and NFS mounting of home directories, depend on individual factors at each partner institution and should therefore be considered examples only.
+Some key areas, such as disk partitioning, user authentication and NFS mounting of home directories, depending on individual factors at each partner institution and should, therefore, be considered examples only.

 Benefits of this approach, versus distributing the complete ISO, include the ability to support different network, hardware and software platforms used for software development by different partner institutions, as well as allowing for separate upgrade schedules for the Development Platform and Software Development Kit without affecting ongoing subsystem software development.

 .. note::

    At GMTO, these instructions are formalized using Kickstart files and installed via the network using tools such as Cobbler.
-The GMTO DevOps team can provide assistance in setting up a similar system for development at partner institutions, if required.
+The GMTO DevOps team can provide assistance in setting up a similar system for development at partner institutions if required.

 The Observatory Control System (OCS) is designed to be a distributed system with device control components running on real-time computers, connected to common services and user interface components via the control network.

 For device control systems, the following operating systems are supported:
     - CentOS 8

 For user interfaces, the following operating systems are supported:
     - MacOS
+    - CentOS 8

 Server Configuration
 --------------------

 Servers are used for developing, running and testing device control software and core services.
 When real-time communication with hardware is required, the real-time kernel should be installed and configured.
 The following guidelines for creating a server should be tailored according to its intended purpose.

 Required Hardware
 .................